simpligility/maven-android-sdk-deployer/README.markdown

       <scope>provided</scope>
     </dependency>

-  for the usb add on
+For the usb add on

     <dependency>
       <groupId>com.android.future</groupId>